artefactual/atom-docs/user-manual/access-content/navigate.rst

    :alt: An image of institution logos the archival institution browse page

    Institution logos on the Archival institution browse page.
-In the image, the Alberton Museum and the Alex Youck School Museum represent institutions without uploaded logos, showing placeholders instead.
+In the image, the National Museum of Scotland and Women's College Hospital represent institutions without uploaded logos, showing placeholders instead.

 **For information on adding a logo to an archival institution, see:**